SMHendryx/SortFeatureSubsets/README.md

 sbt "runMain GenConfigFiles /path/to/complete/set/application.conf /path/to/write/output/of/config/files"

-To sort the sets of features by a specified IR score:

-sbt "runMain SortByScore /path/to/dir/containing/serialized/input [Score type, e.g. F2] /where/to/save/output"
+To sort the sets of features by a specified IR score: \n sbt "runMain SortByScore /path/to/dir/containing/serialized/input [Score type, e.g. F2] /where/to/save/output"